 With my first praiseful post on the Twilight series, over at Bright Lights in 09, I felt I was was a defense lawyer for the series, trying to justify my intellectual curiosity against the pooh-poohing of my critic peers, culminating in my opus "Someone to Fight Over Me."
-But all that gazing into the pool of youth left me aging rapidly and the generations of hyper-evolved youth just keep coming, as did new apps and platforms and operating systems for my Mac; the technology grows at an exponential rate and I can no longer keep up.
+But all that gazing into the pool of youth left me aging rapidly and the generations of hyper-evolved youth just keep coming, as do new apps and platforms and operating systems for my Mac; the technology grows at an exponential rate and I can no longer keep up.
+I'm a reverse vampire, aging faster than a regular mortal, crumbling to dust like David Bowie in THE HUNGER.

-That's why in this last and final incarnation, me older than a mummy or so it feels, the TWILIGHT saga is no longer a contrast or fantasy or escape but a breath of misty old growth forest air, luckily ADD trendiness is ignored by these teen Methuseles.
-Their every... sentence... takes whole Antonioni films to come out... but... the molasses pace... can prove a dreamy kick.
-One has time to wrestle with the Big Issues of life, not just as a teen girl or old man, but both rolled into one immortal soul, a Benjamina Button conjoined twin set, one aging chronologically the other the reverse, until they meet as grandparent and newborn child, and then disappear beyond the veil.
+That's why in this last and final incarnation, the TWILIGHT saga is no longer a contrast or fantasy or escape but a breath of misty old growth forest air.
+I appreciate that ADD trendiness is ignored by these teen Methuselahs.
+Their every... sentence... takes whole Antonioni films to come out... but... the molasses pace... can prove a dreamy kick and Robert Pattinson is a master at making certain phrases twist and turn in the waves like frogs.
+One has time to wrestle with the Big Issues of life, not just as a teen girl or old man in a young man's body, but both rolled into one immortal soul, a Benjamina Button conjoined twin set, one aging chronologically the other the reverse, until they meet as grandparent and newborn child, and then disappear beyond the veil.

 In this fifth and final installment the Cullens assemble a host of quirky vamp clans to stand firm against the onrushing Catholic stand-in, the Voltari, who plan to wipe out said Cullens.
 The clans are all ageless of course, so include hunks from the Civil War to the days of the ancient Romans, allowing a vast new array of options as far as fantasy-adoptive families.
 The film is carefully crafted to create just such a sense of belonging, the 'teams' of Edward and Jacob have just expanded to a whole league, and they would never say a word like 'yolo'.
 Every character in the clan is unique: creepy, hot, or creepy-hot; as long as the viewer stays unseen in the vampiric dark he or she fits right into the mix.